Specialization in „International Organic Agriculture“

 (Witzenhausen, Prof. Bernard Ludwig)

-Four mandatory modules must be chosen (among these, at least one methodological module coded with M and one economics module with code E).
-Click here for a list of the mandatory modules.
+Four elective compulsory modules must be chosen (among these, at least one methodological module coded with M and one economics module with code E).
+Click here for a list of the elective compulsory modules.

 Elective modules